nguyenhuy0905/data-struct-in-c/README.md

 ### What are you planning to write?
 - Resizable array.
-- Stack, priority queue (which basically is linked list)
+- Stack, priority queue (which basically are linked list)
 - Hash (map, set)
 - Tree (BST, Red-Black)
 - Heap (maybe)